As I reflect back on my life just three and a half years ago, I see a very different person to the one who is writing this post.

 When we finally moved on from there, we moved back to the Sunshine coast in Queensland and that is where I found and trained with The Anti-Depression Association of Australia as one of their REAL life coaches and course facilitators, helping people to understand and overcome their stress, depression and anxiety.

 With their method that was clearly shifting people's stress in an extremely profound way, had summed up everything that I had ever learned about self-help into a tight, easy to remember format that worked.
 It worked because people were able to help themselves.
 It completely aligned with what I wanted for mums: Self Help information for mums that helped them to help themselves.

-Knowing there was no other information like this out there (that I had heard of anyway) and definitely nothing like this in the context of motherhood, I wrote The Happy Mum Handbook (you get a free e-book copy with your Be the Change Program).
+Knowing there was no other information like this out there (that I had heard of anyway) and definitely nothing like this in the context of motherhood, I wrote The Happy Mum Handbook.
 It quickly became an international seller.

 I realised that mums really needed this information and they liked that they could personally relate to the journey that I had taken with my own postnatal depression and how I had moved myself out of it too.

 I felt so passionate and determined to teach mums what I had learned and participate in the end of motherhood stress and postnatal depression/anxiety.

 Because many mums struggled to find time to read the book, or were so bleary eyed and tired at the end of the day to comprehend what they had read, I decided that I would write The Postpartum Depression Recovery Program (now Find My Calm within the Chaos) to take this information one step further.

 Because I had read so many books on self-help, felt inspired and then at the end of a book was left wondering what I had to do next, I decided that I wanted to offer support to mums so that they could specifically ask questions about how the information taught applied to their own lives.